Skip to content

 Ashburton West Canterbury — Property Data and Demographics

 Ashburton West is a small community in Canterbury with a population of 954 and a median age of 56.
 Median personal income is $31K per year.
 The main ethnic groups are European, Asian, Māori.
-Canterbury population estimates moved +1.6% in the year ended June 2024, after averaging +1.9% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+Canterbury population estimates moved +1.1% in the year ended June 2025, after moving +2.1% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 417 in 2018 to 414 in 2023 (-0.7%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

 Median weekly rent in Ashburton West is $500 (500 houses, 0 units).
 This represents approximately 84% of median weekly personal income.